cmumatt-org/hypothesis-study-2024/tutorials/tutorial-hypothesis.md

 7      assert gcd(u,v) == gcd(v,u)
 ```

-Can you find the key parts of the Hypothesis test?
+These are the key parts of the Hypothesis test:

 * `Line 1`: Import the function to test (`gcd` from the `tutorial` package)
 * `Line 2`: Import Hypothesis (here we are importing Hypothesis' `given` and `strategies`)
 * `Line 5`: Use Hypothesis to generate two inputs:
-   1. An integer in the range of [-100,100]
+   1. `st.integers(min_value=0,max_value=100)` generates an integer in the range of [0,100]
-   2. Another integer in the range of [100,100]
+   2. Another integer in the range of [0, 100]
 * `Line 6`: Define our test function, which Hypothesis will call with the inputs it generated above.
-* `Line 7`: Assert that ordering `gcd`'s parameters should not result in different outputs.
+* `Line 7`: Assert that `gcd` is symmetric relative to its inputs.
+That is to say, the order of inputs to `gcd` should not result in different outputs.
 If this assertion is not true, then Hypothesis will fail the test.
 Note that we are calling `gcd` twice here.

 > **Note**: It's important to note that in the above Hypothesis test, we never refer to specific inputs our outputs.
 This is because Hypothesis will execute the same test function over and over with a large number of inputs that Hypothesis pseudo-randomly generates.
 This means the `assert` should also be general and apply across all the inputs you specify that Hypothesis should generate.